 Introduction

-Agricultures contribution to the economy of Ethiopia is estimated to be 33% (Gebissa 2021).
+Agriculture’s contribution to the economy of Ethiopia is estimated to be 33% (Gebissa 2021).
 Crop production has the most output in the agriculture sector followed by livestock production.
 Unfortunately, some agricultural practices such as fertilizer application, manure storage and value-addition process are major contributors to greenhouse gas emissions.
 This continues to happen amid global crises such as biodiversity loss, food insecurity, political unrest, climate change, and global warming.

 Climate change has severe consequences on food security, water resources, and the well-being of human beings.
 The rise in temperatures, dwindling rainfall periods, and prolonged dry seasons in 2021 made more than 80% of Ethiopians in the northern region suffer severe hunger and malnutrition.
-Stakeholders utilize climate-smart agriculture practices and innovation to make small-scale farmers resilient to climate change, increase farm income, curb greenhouse gases and be food sufficient.
+Stakeholders utilize climate-smart agriculture practices and innovations to supportsmall-scale farmers, become more resilient to climate change, increase farm income, curb greenhouse gases and be food sufficient.
 Approaches such as irrigation, conservation agriculture, agrobiodiversity, and soil fertility are climate-smart agriculture practices used to combat food insecurity at the household level.
 However, issues such as household income, access to lending facilities, and extension services have led to slow adaptation of CSA technologies at the farm level.

-On the other hand, government institutions, private companies, farmer organizations, knowledge institutions, and development actors face various hurdles to upscale CSA.
+On the other hand, government institutions, private companies, farmer organisations, knowledge institutions, and development actors face various hurdles to upscale CSA.
 These hurdles include a lack of finances, an inadequate policy environment promoting the adoption of CSA at the national and district level, poor extension and advisory services, and short-term projects with small impacts.
 One of the proposed solutions for upscaling CSA includes a paradigm shift of farmers' approaches, agricultural practices, beliefs, and norms.
-This can be done by developing open-source and creative agriculture information systems for managing data and establishing long-term publicly-owned input marketplaces.
+This can be done by developing open-source and user-friendly agriculture information systems for managing data and establishing long-term publicly-owned input marketplaces.
 For this to be successful a holistic approach, e.g. an agriculture knowledge information system (AKIS), is one of the ways used to generate and disseminate CSA knowledge.

-The DeSIRA Land, Soil and Crop Information Services (LSC-IS) to support the CSA project aims to develop sustainable land, soil and crop information services (or hubs) in national agricultural research organisations to enhance the effectiveness of national Agricultural Knowledge and Innovation Systems (AKIS) and contribute to rural transformation and CSA in eastern Africa (Ethiopia, Kenya and Rwanda).
+The DeSIRA Land, Soil and Crop Information Services (LSC-IS) aims to support and develop sustainable land, soil and crop information services (or hubs) in national agricultural research organisations to enhance the effectiveness of national Agricultural Knowledge and Innovation Systems (AKIS) and contribute to rural transformation and CSA in eastern Africa (Ethiopia, Kenya and Rwanda).
 Currently, LSC information is often not used effectively in decision-making, because it is not available in an organised and accessible form and is not seen as ‘owned’ by national organisations.
 Therefore, stakeholders at national and local levels, including smallholder farmers, are not well equipped with data and evidence to evaluate their policies, plans and farming practices; improve and transform these in a climate-smart manner to make informed agricultural decisions.
 This project started, therefore, with the assumption that soil, land and crop information services can help improve the efficacy of CSA-related policies, plans and practices.

 Three focus group discussions were held in Adama (national level), Batu/Zeway (district level), and Debre Berhan (district level).
 The broad objective of the workshops is to understand stakeholders' LSC information needs, current capacity assets and gaps in institutional capacity requirements for LSC information use and users and to assess LSC-AKIS policies and initiatives.
 The specific objectives are: